Calipari accepts lifetime deal from Kentucky

 The new contract came after UCLA made overtures to land Calipari as its new coach.
-Kentucky didn’t immediately announce terms of the deal.
+Kentucky didn’t immediately announce terms of the deal, but The Athletic’s Seth Davis reported that the Bruins’ offered Calipari a six-year deal for approximately $48 million.

 Calipari’s new deal is essentially a lifetime contract, multiple outlets reported.